-More rigorous cleaning procedures, required face coverings, and rear-door boarding among changes made in response to COVID-19.
+More rigorous cleaning procedures, required face coverings, and contactless fare payment among changes made in response to COVID-19.

 While many in our region have stayed home to help prevent the spread of COVID-19, Big Blue Bus kept rolling.
 Our frontline staff have worked around-the-clock, to ensure that our buses remain a safe and reliable option for carrying essential workers (e.g. first-responders, healthcare, grocery store, and warehouse workers, delivery truck drivers, etc.), and those making essential trips.